 Recent changes in climate have lead to substantial changes in the magnitude and distribution of precipitation and potential evapotranspiration, the two main climate drivers in the Budyko model (Eq.
 1) that determine how average precipitation is partitioned between evapotranspiration and streamflow.
-Average precipitation during the reference period shows a general
+Average precipitation during the reference period shows a general decrease towards the East (Fig. 2a).
+Superimposed on this large-scale pattern are local areas with higher precipitation along the coastal areas in the West and/or in mountainous regions.
+Changes in average precipitation over the study period show a strong North-South gradient (Fig. 2b): Most of the Mediterrenean, in particular the Iberina Peninsula, shows a decline in precipitation, whereas Northern Europe, in particular the British Isles, the Scandinavian Peninsula and Finland, have seen strong increases in average precipitation regionally exceeding 20%.
+In contrast to precipitation, potential evapotranspiration shows a strong latitudinal gradient (Fig. 2c) with lower values (PET around 400 mm/y) in Scandinavia and higher (around 700 mm/y) in the Mediterrenean.
+Changes in potential evapotranspiration (Fig. 2d) are predominantly positive (decreasing values in Romenia likely reflect a data-quality issue) and highest in Central Europe reflecting the higher increase in average temperatures.
+In general, these strong changes in climate forcing (P and PET) are likely to be reflected in continental-scale patterns of changes in water availability.

-- 5 decrease towards the East (Fig. 2a).
-Superimposed on this large-scale pattern are local areas with higher precipitation along the coastal areas in the west and/or in mountainous regions.
-Changes in average precipitation over the study period show a strong north-south gradient (Fig. 2b): Most of the Mediterranean, in particular the Iberian peninsula, shows a decline in precipitation, whereas northern Europe, in particular the British Isles, the Scandinavian peninsula and Finland, have seen strong increases in average precipitation regionally exceeding 20%.
-In contrast to precipitation, potential evapotranspiration shows a strong - 10 latitudinal gradient (Fig. 2c) with lower values (PET around 400 mm/y) in Scandinavia and higher (regionally exceeding 1000 mm/y) in the Mediterranean.
-Changes in potential evapotranspiration (Fig. 2d) are predominantly positive and highest in central Europe reflecting the higher increase in average temperatures and shortwave radiation.
-In general, these strong changes in climate forcing (P and PET) are likely to be reflected in continental-scale patterns of changes in water availability. - In addition to climate, also land use and land cover in Europe have seen large scale shifts over the past 60 years, albeit on a 15 more local scale.
+In addition to climate, also land use and land cover in Europe have seen large scale shifts over the past 60 years, albeit on a more local scale.
 Figure 3 shows the mean forest and urban fraction for the reference period, as well as the fractional change over the period 1960-2010.
 While forest cover is widespread over most of Europe (Fig. 3a), most extensive forest regions can be found in central-western Europe, Sweden and Finland.
-Forest cover has increased considerably over most of Europe (Fig. 3b) following abandonment of less-productive agricultural areas and intensification of forestry and forest management, with Sweden (Ericsson et al., 2000) and the Mediterranean region showing the strongest changes.
-It should be noted that areas - 20 where forest cover has declined are virtually absent.
+Forest cover has increased considerably over most of Europe (Fig. 3b) following abandonment of less-productive agricultural areas and intensification of forestry and forest management, with Sweden (Ericsson et al., 2000) and the Mediterrenean region showing the strongest changes.
+It should be noted that areas where forest cover has declined are virtually absent.
 This is also true for change in urban area.
-The average urban fraction is highest in central-western Europe (Fig. 3c), in particular in Belgium, the German Ruhr area, and The Netherlands.
-This is also the region that has seen the strongest increase (Fig. 3d).
+The average urban fraction is highest in central-western Europe (Fig. 3c), and this is also the region that has seen the strongest increased (Fig. 3d).
 Changes in urban area are generally more localized in nature than changes in forest cover.